edward-r/ai-lab/apps/prompt-maker-cli/docs/tutorial.md

 ### Required CLI Invocation

 - Executable: `prompt-maker-cli` when installed globally (fallback: `node apps/prompt-maker-cli/dist/index.js` or `npx nx run prompt-maker-cli:serve --`).
-- Always pass `--json --no-interactive` for automation; present additional questions to the user if `.questions` returns entries with empty answers.
+- Improve flow: always pass `--json --no-interactive` for automation; present additional questions to the user if `.questions` returns entries with empty answers, then re-run with populated `--answers-json`.
-- Re-run CLI with populated `answers-json` when the user supplies missing data.
+- Generate flow: invoke `prompt-maker-cli generate --intent-file <temp>` (plus optional `--model`, `--copy`, `--open-chatgpt`).
+Capture stdout as plain text and, if you want in-editor refinements, prompt the user for another note chunk and re-run the command with the same intent file.

 ### Outputs to Capture